 I have a 2019 ranger stx that I just recently had a sub and amp installed in.
 The fake engine noise is absolutely there.
 I thought i had heard it before the sub was installed but it was very subtle and never really paid much attention to it.
 Now that the sub is installed you can hear it clear as day because it gets played through the sub.
 I don’t think this is restricted to the sync vs sync 3 or trim levels.
 My truck has the standard sync system in it.
 Now that the sub is installed I am desperately looking for a way to disable the sound because it is so overly exaggerated on the much large speaker.
 I will see if i can get a video of it tomorrow to show you guys.https://www.ranger5g.com/forum/threads/disable-fake-engine-noise.2885/page-3

-The clicking sounds you hearing is quite normal Ford Ranger behavior and your directional pump doing its job.
+The clicking sounds you are hearing are quite a normal Ford Ranger behavior and your directional pump doing its job.

 Sound System Upgrade

-So, Ford takes the authentic sounds from each engine model, combine and “refine” them to be transmitted through the speaker system.
+So, Ford takes the authentic sounds from each engine model, combines, and “refine” them to be transmitted through the speaker system.
 Sounds all good and well, however, when you do a speaker upgrade that involves any sub-hoofers, you risk getting immense feedback through the speakers.
-There doesn’t appear to be a fool proof way to disable this feature, much to the frustration of many Ranger owners
+There doesn’t appear to be a foolproof way to disable this feature, much to the frustration of many Ranger owners.

-Personally, I prefer listening to the original engine sounds, however it sounds.
-4 banger Diesel engines doesn’t particularly sound super impressive, but you become accustomed to it.
+Personally, I prefer listening to the original engine sounds, however, it sounds.
+4 banger Diesel engines don’t particularly sound super impressive, but you become accustomed to it.
 It allows you to more easily identify problems early on and get them sorted ASAP.

-Problem is, manufactures put so much effort and engineering into making the driving experiences more refined and enjoyable, by incorporating a heap of soundproofing on the floor, doors and firewall.
+Problem is, manufacturers, put so much effort and engineering into making the driving experiences more refined and enjoyable, by incorporating a heap of soundproofing on the floor, doors, and firewall.
 This cancels out most road noises, however, they also muffle most of the natural engine sounds.
-While this appeals to the masses, it unfortunately takes away from the audio feedback that some drivers have come to love.
+While this appeals to the masses, it, unfortunately, takes away from the audio feedback that some drivers have come to love.